t1agob/dapr-cafe/README.md

 ## Summary

-I hope you had fun playing with DAPR locally and you were able to deploy it to Azure and see that you can easily swap the components with zero code changes and it still worked.
+I hope you had fun playing with Dapr locally and you were able to deploy it to Azure and see that you can easily swap the components with zero code changes and it still worked.